DeLuca21/ynab-ha/README.md

 ## 🔄 Recent Updates

+### 🎉 Version 1.4.1 Update

+**Configuration Improvements:**
+- Added **checkbox filters** during setup to include/exclude closed accounts and hidden categories
+- **Closed accounts** and **hidden categories** are now excluded by default for cleaner dashboards
+- Enhanced config flow with better filtering options

+**Bug Fixes:**
+- Fixed `TypeError: '>' not supported between instances of 'NoneType' and 'int'` crashes
+- Improved handling of YNAB categories with `null` goal values
+- Enhanced sensor stability for categories with goals

+*Note: v1.4.1 had migration issues - please use v1.4.2 or later*

 ### 🎉 Version 1.4.0 Update

 This update adds four powerful new attributes (found in the Monthly Summary sensor under the Extras device) to help you catch issues early and keep your budget clean: